Qryptify/qryptify/qryptify_strategy/README.md

 # Qryptify Strategy

-Simple, fast bar-close backtesting with two‑sided strategies (long/short), a small engine for ATR sizing, realistic exchange constraints, dynamic fees, and an optimizer that sweeps parameters across pairs and exports results.
+Simple, fast bar-close backtesting with two‑sided strategies (long/short), a small engine for ATR sizing, realistic exchange constraints, API‑based fees by default, and an optimizer that sweeps parameters across pairs and exports results.

 ## Install